 |Drugs or alcohol||1 or 2|

 A score above 3 is considered high risk for bleeding and needs to be carefully monitored.
-You may still be given an anticoagulant as the risk of having a stroke may be higher than the risk of bleeding.
+It does not necessarily mean that you will not be prescribed an anticoagulant, as the risk of having a stroke may still be higher than the risk of bleeding.

-Your healthcare professional will discuss this with you and also look at other factors, such as controlling blood pressure.
+Your healthcare team will discuss this with you and will also look at factors, such as controlling blood pressure.

 The arrhythmia team includes: